-If our efforts to attract and retain consumers are not successful, our business may be adversely affected.
+If our efforts to attract and retain new consumers are not successful, our business will continue to be adversely affected.

 Our success depends in part on attracting consumers, retaining them on our VOD services and physical rental business, and ultimately monetizing our VOD services and content offerings.
 As such, we are seeking to expand our consumer base and increase the number of hours that are streamed across our platforms, increase the number of rentals, expand our kiosk servicing business to create additional revenue opportunities.
 To attract and retain consumers, we need to be able to respond efficiently to changes in their tastes and preferences and to offer them access to the content they enjoy on terms that they accept.
-Effective monetization may require us to continue to update the features and functionality of our VOD offerings for consumers, content providers, DVD suppliers, and advertisers.
+Our financial condition, however, has negatively affected our ability to provide our audiences with new content, which has hampered our operations.
+Similarly, effective monetization requires us to continue to update the features and functionality of our VOD offerings for consumers, content providers, DVD suppliers, and advertisers, and these efforts have been adversely affected by our limited financial resources.